 Nancy J. Hammill, MSEd, Learning Therapist, Professional Development and Outreach Coordinator

 Nancy Hammill has 20 years of experience in the field of education helping students of all ages overcome their learning challenges.
 She works with public and private schools to improve the academic outcomes of students through teacher in-service training and mentoring.
 Hammill is in charge of the annual dyslexia conference.
 In addition, she helps design family programming for the Center.

-Mary Mitsos is the office coordinator of the program.
-She also helps parents with scheduling and billing issues.
+Carmen Borrero is the office coordinator of the program.
+She also helps families with scheduling and billing issues.